-After 15 years of building, breaking, and rebuilding finance product roadmaps, I've developed strong opinions about what separates the ones that actually ship from the ones that gather dust.
+After fifteen years of building, breaking, and rebuilding finance product roadmaps, I have strong opinions about what separates the ones that actually ship from the ones that gather dust.

 Lesson 1: The Roadmap Is Not the Plan.
 It's the Conversation